-Five key reasons exist for the evident boom in the provision of telemental health services:
+Five key reasons exist for the ever-increasing popularity of telemental health services:

 - Telehealth as a care modality is a good fit for providing mental health services because mental health providers rarely have to lay hands on their patients, even in the context of conventional face-to-face care encounters.
 Thus, providing the same services remotely using telehealth technology is not viewed as far removed from the way these services are provided in the in-person context.

-- Telemental health services have been accepted by a large (and growing) number of payers as a legitimate use for telehealth, more so than other telehealth disciplines, and will help facilitate access for many patients who, for logistical or geographical reasons, are unable to see their mental health provider in person.
+- Telemental health services have been accepted by a large (and growing) number of payors as a legitimate use for telehealth, more so than other telehealth disciplines, and will help facilitate access for many patients who, for logistical or geographical reasons, are unable to see their mental health provider in person.

-- Virtual mental health care may enhance the quality of the communications between a mental health provider and his or her patients by reducing the stigma that sometimes is associated with a patient physically visiting a mental health provider.
+- Virtual mental health care may enhance the quality of the communications between mental health providers and their patients by reducing the stigma that sometimes is associated with a patient physically visiting a mental health provider.

 - A combination of factors, including the prevalence of mental illness and a mental health provider shortage, is incentivizing stakeholders to look for innovative alternative care models to use in lieu of in-person care.